 - Recruiting is, of course, a people business.
 People are not widgets and hence, particularly with professionals, people are not interchangeable parts.

-- Receiving a ton of resumes applying for a job is not a good thing.
+- Volume is NOT a good thing!
+Receiving a ton of resumes applying for a job is not a good thing.
 Most often the culling and screening process to find the best candidate is difficult.
 If you have to read hundreds of resumes it can be mind-numbing, but experienced recruiter can handle this more quickly than most.

 - The way that staffing companies are successful is by maintaining relationships with the best candidates, and always adding to those lists of great people.
 That means interviewing people every day just to maintain an inventory of available talent.